 In the case of fleas, apply the medication right away.
 Over the counter flea killers, such as Capstar Flea Killer, will rid your dog of their infestation within 6 hours.
+Some medications such as Sentinel for dogs prevent both fleas and heartworms.
 After about a week, you can give your dog a bath with flea killing shampoo.
 Don’t overuse the shampoo.
 Flea shampoo can be drying to your dog’s already tender skin.
 Remember, fleas are parasites that bite and suck blood.
 They’re bothersome and itchy for your pet.
 Be gentle on their skin while you treat them.

 In the interim, between applying the medication and giving the bath, you may comb your dog’s fur with a flea comb.
 Keep a small bowl of soapy water on hand.
 If you scoop up a flea or eggs, drown them in the soap water, and keep going.

 To save on Advantix, Advantage II for dogs, and Capstar Flea Killer head on over to PetPlus for a pet prescription plan!
 Members save 20% on all purchases here on PetCareRX and an average of $197 per year on flea and tick medication!

 As soon as you’ve applied the spot-on treatment, you can begin treating your home.